-Thank you for visiting the Hessenauer Sprinkler Repair and Irrigation blog and website.
-We like to educate our website visitors about news, tips and advice concerning sprinkler irrigation here in Central Florida and the Orlando area.
-Today we would like to talk about some common sprinkler irrigation system problems and their solutions.
+Welcome to the Hessenauer Sprinkler Repair and Irrigation blog and website.
+We like to offer our online readers some news, tips and advice concerning sprinkler irrigation here in the Central Florida area.
+Today we would like to explain the pros and cons of different valve types for sprinkler irrigation systems.

 A gate valve is a general service valve used primarily for on/off, non-throttling service.
 The valve is closed by a flat face, vertical disc, or gate that slides down through the valve to block the flow.

 A ball valve uses a rotating ball with a hole through it that allows straight-through flow in the open position and shuts off flow when the ball is rotated 90 degrees to block the flow passage.
 It is used for on-off and throttling services.

 A butterfly valve controls flow by using a circular disc or vane with its pivot axis at right angles to the direction of flow in the pipe.
 The butterfly valve is used both for on-off and throttling services.

 Latching solenoids do not have a constant source of power to them.
 These valves use an electric pulse, meaning it has the primary pulse to cut it on but a secondary pulse acting as a switch to cut it off.
 Sometimes these valves have a tendency to hang up so the zone would be stuck on or inoperational.

 In addition to these standard valve products, many valve manufacturers produce custom-designed valves and actuators for specific applications.
 Valves are available in a broad spectrum of sizes and materials.
 Each design has its own advantages, and selection of the proper valve for particular application is critical.